Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-validator-payout.md

 ## Era Points

-For every era (a period of time approximately 6 hours in length in AXIALunar, and 24 hours in AXIASolar), validators are paid proportionally to the amount of _era points_ they have collected.
+For every era (a period of time approximately 6 hours in length in AXIALunar, and 24 hours in AXIACoin), validators are paid proportionally to the amount of _era points_ they have collected.
 Era points are reward points earned for payable actions like:

 - issuing validity statements for [parachain](../learn/learn-parachains.md) blocks.